XoriantOpenSource/iWAT/README.md

 ##  Parameters of config.properties:

-soapUrl(soapUrlXml) =  Application URL against which tests is to be run for SOAP Tests restUrl(soapUrlJson) =  Application URL against which tests is to be run for REST Tests soapActionUrl = If you have soapAction Url then fine else leave it blank
+soapUrl =  Application URL against which tests is to be run for SOAP Tests restUrl =  Application URL against which tests is to be run for REST Tests soapActionUrl = If you have soapAction Url then fine else leave it blank workspace = Provide Path of your workspace

+**NOTE- Only add your workspace path in the above variable and no where else.Everywhere else the workspace will automatically will be concatinated.

 ------------------------------------**To Make Choice**----------------------------